FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 - New Session Screen - [User Story V](#Story-V---Add-Sessions-and-Quiz-to-a-Conference);
 - Insert Speakers and Topics of a Session Screen - [User Story V](#Story-V---Add-Sessions-and-Quiz-to-a-Conference).

-The planned features to be tested are the following:

-- Saved Conferences local database persistent data storage;
-- Managing profile and verifying the conference suggestions accordingly;
-- Answering Quiz and veryfying the session suggestions accordingly.

 ---